Khabib Nurmagomedov vs Tony Ferguson UFC 249 Fight/Predictions

-Now that Khabib Nurmagomedov has defended his lightweight belt against his toughest and most skillful opponent to date, Conor McGregor, he has a plethora of title defense options to choose from.
+Now that Khabib Nurmagomedov has defended his lightweight belt two times against Conor McGregor and Dustin Poirier, he has a plethora of title defense options to choose from.

-Some fans are calling for Khabib to move up and face Ben Askren; others are clamoring for him to take-on all-time-great Georges St. Pierre (sadly, GSP recently announced his retirement); and different fans yet are eager to see him and longtime rival Tony Ferguson, who beat Anthony Pettis in UFC 229’s co-main event, finally settle their business.
-This latter choice is especially intriguing.
+Some fans are calling for Khabib to move up to welterweight and take a shot to become a double champ; others are clamoring for him to take-on all-time-great Georges St. Pierre at catchweight 160 lbs.
+But most of us are eager to see him and longtime rival Tony Ferguson, who most recently beat Anthony Pettis and Donald Cerrone, finally settle their business.

-In one of the oddest and most unfortunate sagas in MMA history, Nurmagomedov and Ferguson have been booked to compete four times so far, with the latest planned outing being at UFC 223, but both men have been forced to withdraw for a multitude of reasons.
+In one of the oddest and most unfortunate sagas in MMA history, Nurmagomedov and Ferguson have been previously booked to compete four times, with the latest planned outing being at UFC 223, but both men have been forced to withdraw for a multitude of reasons.
 Some fans and pundits have stated that the bout is cursed, and there might be something to the claim.
-Even Dana White once mentioned that he “will never make Khabib vs Ferguson fight ever again”.
+Even Dana White had mentioned that he will never book Khabib vs Ferguson fight ever again.

-With that said, perhaps we’ve been granted with a chance to break any potential curse that’s inhibiting the bout’s occurrence.
-Nurmagomedov and Ferguson have won consistently and impressively for some time now, and especially because they’re the two best Lightweights in the UFC, that’s a feat to be proud of.
+With that said, perhaps we’ve been granted a chance to break any potential curse that’s inhibiting the bout’s occurrence.
+Nurmagomedov and Ferguson have won consistently and impressively for some time now, and especially because they’re the two best lightweights in the UFC, that’s a feat to be proud of.

-Let’s take a look at how a legacy fight between Khabib Nurmagomedov and Tony Ferguson could play out!
+Let’s take a closer look at how a legacy fight between Khabib Nurmagomedov and Tony Ferguson could play out if both men will finally face each other inside the octagon at UFC 249 on April 18, 2020.

 1) Nurmagomedov vs Ferguson 1:0.